Whole Grains, Bran Fiber and Diabetes

 Over the last several years I've written plenty of articles about the positive effects of eating more fiber and whole grains.
 Eating more fiber can help adolescents reduce their risk of developing diabetes, while eating more fiber can help overweight adults lose more fat in their abdomen - which in and of itself is a risk factor for diabetes.

 It's easy to get answers about health and nutrition!
 Just send your question by email to [email protected] and Dr. Harlan will respond to selected questions of general interest.
 Answers will be posted in the Ask Dr. Gourmet newsletter (sign up now!) and archived in the Ask Dr. Gourmet section of the website.

 I have regular colonoscopies and each time the doctor says to eat more fiber for my polyp condition and diverticulosis.
 I do eat a lot of fiber, being a vegetable lover and salad lover.
 I don't eat much junk or white foods.
 How can I increase the fiber?

-Higher fiber foods include veggies and greens, as you are doing, but adding beans, whole grains and fruits is key to a higher fiber diet.
+Higher fiber foods include consuming veggies and greens, as you are doing, but adding beans, whole grains, and fruits is key to a higher fiber diet.

 Thanks for writing,